BieleczkiGergo/szakmafeszt/README.md

 # Simple Scratch controlled robot

-This a code for a robot that can be controlled from scratch, in a LAN, through WIFI.
+Create a very simple robot that can be controlled from scratch, in a LAN, through WIFI.

 # Preparation